mfthomps/RESimGhidraPlugins/README.md

 the file system root of the target binary, the host:port of your Simics host, and to set the ARM architecture if needed.
 See the RESim-UsersGuide.pdf for additional information on using the Ghidra plugin with RESim.

-NOTE: The Ghidra API's have changed and broken some of the UI refresh.
-When the debugger is connected to the server, go to the Dynamic trace window and select "Track Program Counter (by Register" from the arrow icon popup.

 ## Ghidra Debugger hover plugin
 The hover plugin included herein is largely separable from other plugs.
 It displays reference addresses and values when the mouse hovers over operands.
 Ghidra now includes a native hover function for displaying register values.